Python

 You should store the nonce somewhere you can retrieve it when your user returns from logging into sgID, likely in the same place that you store the code verifier.

-After your user logs in to sgID, they will be redirected to your redirect URI with the authorization code (
+After your user logs in to sgID, they will be redirected to your redirect URI with the authorization code (code

 ) in the query parameters.
-At this point, you should retrieve the code verifier and nonce from where they were stored in steps 2 and 3 respectively.sub, access_token = sgid_client.callback(
+At this point, you should retrieve the code verifier and nonce from where they were stored in steps 2 and 3 respectively.

-The "sub" refers to your user's unique sgID identifier, and is used together with the access token in the next step to retrieve the user's data.
+is an end-user's unique sgID identifier, and is used together with the access token in the next step to retrieve the user's data.
+Feel free to use the sub

 The final step is to retrieve the data, which will contain the scopes requested in step 3.